Graham · Cairngorms

 - How hard is Badandun Hill?

-- Badandun Hill is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 607m of ascent and takes most walkers 4-7 hours.
+- We grade Badandun Hill at 4/5, which puts it in challenging territory.
+The usual route is around 14km with 607m of climbing; allow 4-7 hours.
 Terrain: Decent estate vehicle track up the burn, then deep managed heather and bilberry on the upper slopes.

-- Where do I park for Badandun Hill?
+- Where should I park to climb Badandun Hill?

-- Standard parking is at NO234670 near Dundee.
+- Standard parking is at NO234670.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Badandun Hill are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.